longmho/Transfer_Learning_and_Seisbench/README.md

 ### Using the Trained Models
 Use [easyQuake](https://github.com/jakewalter/easyQuake/tree/master/easyQuake) to apply the models to continuous data.
 ### Relocate the Seismic Events
 Relocate the seismic events using NonLinLoc.
 NonLinLoc software can be found at [NonLinLoc](https://github.com/alomax/NonLinLoc).
+The relocated catalogs can be found [here](10.5281/zenodo.12544109).